One Arm Cable Lat Pulldown vs Deadlift

 Planfit Users' Choice about One Arm Cable Lat Pulldown vs Deadlift : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer One Arm Cable Lat Pulldown with a total of 334 compared to 15,439 for Deadlift
+Based on randomly selected data from 1 million completed workouts, Planfit users log Deadlift more often — 15,439 sessions compared to 334 for One Arm Cable Lat Pulldown.

 How to One Arm Cable Lat Pulldown